14chanwa/graphsmlProject/README.md

 # graphsmlProject

 This repository implements some algorithms about Determinantal Point Processes for Graph Sampling, from the paper [Graph sampling with determinantal processes](https://arxiv.org/abs/1703.01594), N. Tremblay et al. (2017).
+The project was conducted in the framework of the course Graphs in Machine Learning of the Master's degree MVA (Mathematics, Computer Vision, Machine Learning) of École Normale Supérieure Paris-Saclay.
+More details can be found on [the webpage of the course](http://math.ens-paris-saclay.fr/version-francaise/formations/master-mva/contenus-/graphs-in-machine-learning-267194.kjsp).

+The course is taught by [Michal Valko](http://researchers.lille.inria.fr/~valko/hp/) and this project was supervised by [Guillaume Gautier](https://guilgautier.github.io/).

 #### Project structure